oxigraph/oxigraph/README.md

 ## Run the web server

 ### Build
 You need to have [a recent stable version of Rust and Cargo installed](https://www.rust-lang.org/tools/install).
+You also need [llvm](http://www.llvm.org/) (and [clang](https://clang.llvm.org/)) to build the rocksDB and other bindings.

 If it's done, executing `cargo build --release` in the root directory of this repository should compile the full server after having downloaded its dependencies.
 It will create a fat binary in `target/release/oxigraph_server`.